deepakkum21/angular-19-signal/Signals/README.md

 2. These are derived signal from other signal.
 3. When a signal updates, all its dependent/derived signals will then get updated automatically
 4.  should always return values
+5.  `should not update any signal in compute()`
-5. To have computed signal just need to invoke atleast one signal in the body to initialize the computed signal as a signal always needs a initial value
+6. To have computed signal just need to invoke atleast one signal in the body to initialize the computed signal as a signal always needs a initial value

         counter = signal(0);